MicroStrategy/rest-api-docs/docs/common-workflows/manage-transformation-objects/update-a-transformations-definition.md

 :::info

-Obtain the authorization token needed to execute the request using [`POST /api/auth/login`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).
+Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Obtain the project ID from [`GET /api/projects`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).
+Obtain the project ID from [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).

 :::

 A changeset is required for creating and updating objects (such as filters, facts, attributes, etc...) through the modeling APIs.
 A changeset maintains an indivisible group of creations or modifications on modeling objects.
 Eventually, the changes in the changeset should be either committed as one transaction or abandoned altogether.

-## 1. Create a changeset using [`POST /api/model/changesets`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-createChangeset), along with `schemaEdit=true` to commit a changeset with schema manipulations
+## 1. Create a changeset using [POST /api/model/changesets](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-createChangeset), along with `schemaEdit=true` to commit a changeset with schema manipulations

 Sample Request Header: